AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 <p>2016</p>
 <p>2014</p>
 <p>2012 - SP1 and SP2</p>
-<p>Warning: Microsoft SQL Server is not supported as the primary database when the Campaign server is running on Linux.
+<p><strong>Important:</strong> Microsoft SQL Server is not supported as the primary database when the Campaign server is running on Linux.
 [Learn more](../../installation/using/prerequisites-of-campaign-installation-in-linux.md#database-access-layers).</p>
 </td>
 </tr>
 </tbody>